fxaps/XMPie-WSDL-Wrapper-Documentation/README.md

 print_r($result);
 ```

-There biggest drawbacks of the above are:
+The biggest drawbacks of the above are:

 1. **Missing Methods.** Methods are marked as missing in IDE's such a PhpStorm or WebStorm.
 See `GetAvailableClicks` in
    the image below.
 Missing methods are due to the fact that SoapClient uses a lot of magic methods - methods which are